UKHomeOffice/rtp-rabbit-lib/README.md

 View Management UI in browser at http://localhost:15672 and login as guest/guest

+Even though this is a Scala library to easy test against and use RabbitMQ, underneath it uses the Java RabbitMQ driver.
+To use Rabbit with other drivers, there is plenty of good documentation at https://www.rabbitmq.com, where the following are a couple of extracts.

 Example of connecting to Rabbit to publish to a queue using a Java driver:

 https://www.rabbitmq.com/api-guide.html